Joonas Kokkonen: Life

-Joonas was born in Iisalmi, Finland, but spent the latter part of his life in Järvenpää at his home, which was known as Villa Kokkonen, designed by architect Alvar Aalto and completed in 1969.
+Kokkonen was born in Iisalmi, Finland, but spent the latter part of his life in Järvenpää at his home, which was known as Villa Kokkonen, designed by architect Alvar Aalto and completed in 1969.
 He served in the Finnish army during World War II with great distinction.
 He received his education at the University of Helsinki, and later at the Sibelius Academy, where he afterwards taught composition; his students there included Aulis Sallinen.
 In addition to his activities as a composer, he made a significant and powerful impact on Finnish cultural life, serving as a chairman and organizer, heading organizations such as Society of Finnish Composers, the Board of the Concert Centre, and others.
 His purpose was always to improve music education, as well as the status and appreciation of classical music as well as Finnish music.
 In the 1960s and early 1970s he won numerous prizes for his work.
-He was appointed to the prestigious Finnish Academy upon the death of Uuno Klami.
+He was appointed to the Finnish Academy upon the death of Uuno Klami.
 His composition activity slowed down greatly after the death of his wife and increased alcohol consumption.
-He had long planned a Fifth Symphony but nothing was ever committed to paper and it died with him.
+A long planned Fifth Symphony was never written down.

-The date of his death has been variously reported as October 1, 1996 (New Grove Dictionary, and various internet sources); October 2, 1996 (many internet sources, including the Finnish Music Center); and October 20, 1996 (New Grove Dictionary of Opera).
-According to his biographer Pekka Hako, he died on October 2, in the early hours of the day.
+Kokkonen's date of death has been variously reported as having occurred on 1, 2, or 20 October 1996.
+According to Kokkonen's biographer Pekka Hako, the composer died in the early morning hours of October 2.